Introduction: The GMC Motorhome

 This system was it was decided that would be the most practical and least expensive to use.
 This engine was a 455 cu. in. gasoline V8 which drove through a three speed Hydramatic automatic transmission using a heavy chain drive.
 GM were not going to be the first to use this engine and transmission in a motorhome: four other motorhome makers, Revcon, Cortez, Travoy, and Tiara, were already doing this so the system was tried and proven.

 For the rear suspension there was a need to eschew the use of truck like leaf springs and to use something that really would provide that “magic carpet ride”.
-It was decided to use a fully independent system incorporating tandem rear wheels with leading-trailing arms and a hydraulic-air springing system from GM’s Saginaw Division.
+It was decided to use a fully independent system incorporating tandem rear wheels with leading-trailing arms and a pneumatic-air springing system from GM’s Saginaw Division.

 The power-steering pump was used to provide the necessary pressure for the system.
 This system would be able to be contained in a narrow area on each side of the vehicle leaving a flat floor in between.
 Because there would be storage cabinet provisions on both sides of the vehicle the covers for the rear suspension could be kept out of sight, and out of the way.
 The exhaust system was routed along the right side of the body under the chassis with the exhaust pipe ending at the rear right side.